GasbaouiMohammedAlAmin/home-automation-based-on-raspberry-pi-and-adafruit-io-/README.md

 ![](IMG_20200822_135441_2.jpg)

 # The imoprtant steps
-1 Create an account in io.adafruit.com
+1-Create an account in io.adafruit.com
-2 Create the feeds(Door,humidity,temperature,room1,rrom2)
+2-Create the feeds(Door,humidity,temperature,room1,rrom2)
-3 Create a dashboard
+3-Create a dashboard
-4 Add the blocks into dashborad(gauge,line chart,togle,indicator)
+4-Add the blocks into dashborad(gauge,line chart,togle,indicator)
-5 Install the important adafruit library into raspberry pi (pip3 install adafruit-io) 6 Connect the components (led,servo motor) into GPIO of raspberry pi 7 Download the code from the link and update you username and active key
+5-Install the important adafruit library into raspberry pi (pip3 install adafruit-io) 6-Connect the components (led,servo motor) into GPIO of raspberry pi 7-Download the code from the link and update you username and active key